bluesky66-dev/kibana/x-pack/plugins/triggers_actions_ui/server/data/README.md

-A single service function is available that provides the functionality of the http endpoint `POST /api/triggers_actions_ui/data/_time_series_query`, but as an API for Kibana plugins.
+A single service function is available that provides the functionality of the http endpoint `POST /api/triggers_actions_ui/data/_time_series_query`, but as an API for HyperSec Kibana plugins.
 The function is available as `triggersActionsUi.data.timeSeriesQuery()` on the plugin's _Start_ contract

 The parameters and return value for the function are the same as for the HTTP